The Ten Day Voyage

 As mad individuals acting alone we typically find ourselves isolated and without a public voice.
 We are also very vulnerable to those who are all too ready to take advantage of our situation.

 Dealing with mental health problems is difficult enough.
 We don’t need the additional burden of control freaks who want to treat us like children or worse.
-We can also do without poor quality, unaffordable or unavailable services as well as laws that deprive us of our human rights, justify institutionalized abuse and believe it or not even condone archaic practices that are commonly regarded as dangerous, ineffective and regarded by some as torture.
+We can also do without poor quality, unaffordable or unavailable services as well as laws that deprive us of our human rights, justify institutionalized abuse and believe it or not even condone involuntary archaic practices that are commonly considered dangerous, ineffective and regarded by some as torture.

 - Encourage and support people who have been subjected to significant mental health abuses by governments and/or mental health service providers to join together to initiate legal class actions for damages.